FAIRDataPipeline/pyDataPipeline/doc/examples/SEIRS.rst

 ------

-This code run should produce the following figure in the local data store, this will be a tempory directory if the :code:`--ci` flag was used with :code:`fair init`
+This code run should produce the following figure in the local data store, this will be a temporary directory if the :code:`--ci` flag was used with :code:`fair init`

 .. image:: SEIRS_figure.png

-As well as the above figure a CSV file from the model output which will also be located within the local data store an example of the CSV file is printed below:
+As well as the above figure a CSV file from the model output will also be generated which will also be located within the local data store an example of the CSV file is printed below:

 .. rst-class:: table-limit